This article is part of our Salon Business Startup Guide—a curated list of articles to help you plan, start, and grow your salon business!

 Salon Geek boasts the largest online community of hair stylists and salon professionals.
 You’ll be able to network, get advice, and peruse forums, such as this one which addresses how to handle an unhappy client.

-How to Start a Hair Salon Business with No Money
+How to Start a Successful Hair Salon

 If you prefer to do your learning via online courses, this Udemy course will walk you through the process of starting a hair salon from scratch.